 I have visited many of Iceland's geothermal areas over the years, as there is something so otherworldly about hiking amongst boiling mud pools, hissing vents and spouting geysers.
 Not to mention the extraordinary geothermal colours.

-In the highlands of Iceland, you will find several mind-blowing spots, and the Mt.
-Kerlingarfjöll area is for sure one of the pearls of the highlands of Iceland.
+In the highland of Iceland, you will find several mind-blowing spots, and the Mt.
+Kerlingarfjöll area is for sure one of the pearls of the highland of Iceland.
+In August 2020 this spectacular area (344 km2) was declared as protected.

 Mt.
 Kerlingarfjöll is a huge mountain range some 6-700 metres above sea level and nestled between two glaciers, Langjökull and Hofsjökull, Iceland's 2nd and 3rd largest glaciers.
 The mountain range is divided in two by the rivers Ásgarðsá and Kisa; the east and west mountains.